kawofong/azure-serverless-microservice/README.md

 - To configure GitHub Actions to continuous integrate & deploy to Azure Functions, take the below steps
   - In `.github/workflows/az_func_py_wf.yaml`, replace `app-name: <<TODO>>` (line 53) with `app-name: {Azure Function App Name}`
   - Follow the steps under the section "[Using Publish Profile as Deployment Credential](https://github.com/marketplace/actions/azure-functions-action#using-publish-profile-as-deployment-credential)"

+- You can use Postman to test the solution
+  - TODO

+---

 - For local development, use [Azure Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local?tabs=linux) to test Azure Functions locally